dcastro/twenty48/README.md

 // with yesod
 yesod devel

-// or, using ghcid 0.7+ for subsecond code reload ghcid
+// or, using ghcid for subsecond code reload make ghcid-yesod
 ```

 ### Optimized